Estrella-designer/Estrella-designer/README.md

 - 👋 Hi, I’m @Estrella-designer
 - 👀 I’m interested in programming/coding, drawing, singing, playing the piano, solving problems, and gaining a scholarship to the university of MIT.
 - 🌱 I’m currently learning how code multiple languages
-- SPECIAL QUOTE : "You need to learn how to code your future and debugg your dreams"
+- SPECIAL QUOTE : "You need to learn how to code your future and debugg your present"

 <!---